Hiring Process Checklist Template

 Hi [applicant],

 Thank you for spending time interviewing with us!
-It means so much that you’re interested in joining the Trainual team.
+It means so much that you’re interested in joining the [Company] team.

-Before we do anything else, it’s time to get you inside our product!
-We are power users of our own product internally - and we want our candidates to have an inside look into how powerful our tool can be!
+Before we do anything else, it’s time to really introduce you to our company!
+We want our candidates to have an inside look into what we do so you have all the information at your disposal!

-You will be getting an invite to the email we have on file, asking you to join our Trainual account and complete “Trainual Candidate Pre-Screening."
+You will be getting an invite to the email we have on file, asking you to join our documentation and employee training account Trainual.
+Please complete the “Company Introduction for Job Candidates.”

 Let me know if you have any trouble logging into our Trainual account or if you have any questions once you’re in the subject!